catseye/Tamsin/doc/Case_Study.markdown

 We now have enough tools at our disposal to parse and evaluate simple S-expressions (from Lisp or Scheme).

+Note that we no longer have `$.tamsin`, so these examples don't work.
+They're left here to demonstrate the development process.
+For now, see `eg/sexpr-eval.tamsin`.

 We can write such a parser with `{}`, but the result is a bit messy.

     | main = sexp using $.tamsin.